shearichard/membaman-2022/README.md

 Environment Variables
 -------------------
-Using `autoenv` to set a ENV VAR of SECRET_KEY when we cd into membaman.
+Using `direnv` to set a ENV VAR of for the SECRET_KEY value when we cd into membaman.
 Longer term need a better solution.

-Use printenv to confirm the SECRET_KEY is set correctly.

 Running Instructions
 -------------------